 Competency/Assessment Based Learning:

-By definition, all learning methodologies have the acquisition of knowledge, the development of skills and the establishment of work habits as their main goals.
+All learning methodologies have the acquisition of knowledge, the development of skills and the establishment of work habits as their main goals.
 Competency-Based Learning (CBL) represents a set of strategies to achieve this.
-Through assessment tools such as rubrics, teachers can go through the academic curriculum without significant deviations but focusing it in a different way, putting into practice real examples and, thus, transmitting to their students a more tangible dimension of the lessons.
+Through assessment tools such as rubrics, teachers can go through the academic curriculum without significant deviations yet operate in an alternative manner that puts into practice real examples.

-Experiential learning brings the curriculum to life, and is acquired through project-based learning in which students create models, go on site visits, listen to and speak with guest speakers, and field trips to engage in more in-depth study of topics that impact their schools and communities.
+Experiential learning brings the curriculum to life, and is acquired through project-based learning.
+Through this, students create models, go on site visits, listen to and interact with guest speakers,and take part in immersive field trips that relate to topics impacting their schools and communities.

 In addition to our methodologies, we also include in our model:

 The co-existance between nature and technological progress is a fine one.
-At Fuller, we believe in the benefits of using technology, but also understand that students require a fundamental appreciation of Nature and the living systems that sustain the planet and everything that is a part of it.
-Nature and sustainable futures are essential to a Fuller education.
+At Fuller, we believe in the benefits of using technology, yet also understand that students require a fundamental appreciation of nature and the living systems that sustain the planet.
+Nature and sustainable futures are essential to the growth of prosperous communities, and are an essential part of a Fuller education.

-A healthy balance of Art and Science caters to every students need to understand the physical elements of the world, while possessing other necessary "soft skills" crucial to social community and personal well-being.
-We understand that while some students may be more "analytical", and some may be more "artistic" or creative, all students will benefit from active development of nd participation and understanding in both.
+A healthy balance of Art and Science caters to every students need to understand the physical elements of the world.
+We understand that while some students may be more analytical and some may be more artistic, all students will benefit from active development and participation in both.

-We provide counselling and coaching sessions each month to ensure students are on-track and to answer any questions or provide advice.
-Counselling is an important aspect of student success at Fuller.
-We believe academics are only one of many components that lead to student success and fulfillment.
+We provide counselling and coaching sessions each month to ensure students are on-track.
+We also provide advice and answer any questions or concerns the students have.
+Counselling is an important aspect of a students success at Fuller Academy.